Medically reviewed by Drugs.com. Last updated on Mar 17, 2019.

 • Appropriate use: Should only be used on herpes labialis on the lips and face; because no data are available, application to mucous membranes is not recommended.
 Avoid application in or near eyes since it may cause irritation.

-Reduction in virus shedding, negative cultures for herpesvirus; resolution of pain and healing of cold sore lesion
+Resolution of symptoms and healing of cold sore lesion

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache or bad taste.
+• Patient may experience change in taste.
 Have patient report immediately to prescriber severe skin irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.